Developer: Warhorse Studios

 But when you actually get to play it, you can’t help but feel dumbstruck by the outdated graphics, odd game mechanics and sheer number of game-breaking bugs.

 The game is set in 15th century Bohemia.
 It aims to be historically accurate and ultra-realistic.
 This promise is absolutely kept, on an obsessive level I might add.
-The area in the game is based on the real world and was remodeled with obsessive detail.
+The area in the game is based on the real world and was accurately remodeled.
 The game portrays how life was back in the middle ages.
 Everything about the gameplay is super realistic and that’s what makes it so interesting.

 Your character is Henry.
 His journey starts in the village called Skalitz which is soon being raided and Henry has to escape.
 His goal throughout the game is to get revenge on the attackers.
 The cutscenes are done with great detail and interesting to watch because of the realism factor and they are visually appealing.